okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-error-pages/main/index.md

 ### <span v-pre>`{{bgImageUrl}}`</span>

 Inserts a URL to the background image configured for your application.
-You can change this image using the **Sign-in Configuration** option accessed by selecting **Settings**, and then **Appearance** from the Admin Console, but this changes the background image in all instances where the macro is used, including your custom sign-in page.
+You can change this image by using the **Sign-in Configuration** option that is accessed by selecting **Settings**, and then **Appearance** from the Admin Console, but this changes the background image in all instances where the macro is used, including your custom sign-in page.

 If you want to just change the background image for your custom error pages, include the URL to the image instead of the macro: